open2c/cooler/docs/cli.rst

       Dump a contact matrix.
 Print the contents of a COOL file to tab-delimited text.

-      COOL_PATH : Path to COOL file containing a contact matrix.
+      COOL_PATH : Path to COOL file or Cooler URI.

     Options:
       -t, --table [chroms|bins|pixels]